phaidra/phaidra-admin-manual/Classification_server/installation_of_skosmos_and_fuseki.md

-# Installation and configuration of Skosmos and Fuseki
+# Installation of Skosmos and Fuseki

 ## On a Linux machine with Apache and PHP already installed